tukiains/blackjack-gui/README.md

 # blackjack-gui
-Single-player Blackjack with GUI and CLI interfaces.
+Single-player Blackjack including GUI and CLI interfaces.
 Can be used to simulate games (with simple card counting) and learn basic strategy.

 ## Installation